 Numerous studies and reports have been produced that should guide the SRWMO.
 These guidance documents, shown in Appendix D, are hereby incorporated into this Sunrise River Watershed Management Plan by reference.
 The contents, and especially the management recommendations, in these guidance documents will be used the by SRWMO in year-to-year decision-making.
 The guidance documents will be a source of projects, alternate projects or project reasoning for the SRWMO.
 The SRWMO reserves the right to modify or replace planned projects with those in the guidance documents.

-This list of guidance documents may be updated from time to time by minor amendment of the SRWMO Watershed Management Plan.
+This list of guidance documents may be updated from time to time by minor amendment of the SRWMO Watershed Management PlanNew guidance documents will be incorporated into the SRWMO Plan by minor amendment.
 For subwatershed studies or similar project ranking studies done by the SRWMO, the SRWMO will follow methodologies consistent with previous studies that result in a list of projects that are ranked by cost effectiveness at pollution reduction.
 These studies typically include advisory assistance from the member community where the study occurs, as well as the Anoka Conservation District and others the SRWMO deems appropriate such as lake associations.
+A SRWMO Advisory Committee will review proposed guidance documents and make a recommendation to the SRWMO Board on their incorporation into the plan.

 Cost Share Grant Program